Close Encounters of the Third Kind: Reissues and home media

-On May 12, 1998, Spielberg recut Close Encounters again for the Director's Cut, released as simply the "Collector's Edition" on VHS.
+On May 12, 1998, Spielberg recut Close Encounters again for the Director's Cut, released as simply the "Collector's Edition" on VHS in both pan and scan and letterboxed variants.
 This version is a re-edit of the original 1977 release with some elements of the 1980 Special Edition, but omits the mothership interior scenes as Spielberg said they should have remained a mystery.
 The director's cut is the longest release of the film at 137 minutes, two minutes longer than the theatrical version and five minutes longer than the Special Edition.
-A LaserDisc release of the Collector's Edition, on July 14, 1998, includes a new 101-minute documentary, The Making of Close Encounters, which was produced in 1997 and features interviews with Spielberg, the main cast, and notable crew members.
+A widescreen LaserDisc release of the Collector's Edition, on July 14, 1998, includes a new 101-minute documentary, The Making of Close Encounters, which was produced in 1997 and features interviews with Spielberg, the main cast, and notable crew members.
 Many other alternative versions were made for network and syndicated television, and the Criterion LaserDisc version.
 Some of these combined all released material from the 1977 and 1980 versions.
 However, most of these versions were not edited by Spielberg, who regards the Collector's Edition as his definitive version.
 The Collector's Edition was given a limited release as part of a roadshow featuring select films to celebrate Columbia Pictures's 75th anniversary in 1999.
 It was the first time this version of the film had been shown theatrically.
 This was once again released in theaters on September 1, 2017, in tribute to the film's 40th anniversary.
 It made $1.8 million in the weekend ($2.3 million over the four-day Labor Day holiday), pushing its career global gross to over $306 million worldwide.

 Close Encounters was released on DVD on May 29, 2001, in a two-disc Collector's Edition set that contains only the director's cut.
 This set contains several extra features, including the 1997 documentary, a featurette from 1977, trailers, and deleted scenes that includes the mothership interior from the 1980 Special Edition.
 A single-disc DVD edition was released on August 27, 2002.
 In tribute to the film's 30th anniversary, Sony Pictures released it on DVD and Blu-ray in 2007.
 For the first time, all three versions were packaged together.
 Then in 2017, in honor of its 40th anniversary, the film was given a 4K restoration of the original camera negative.
-Following its theatrical re-release of the director's cut, the film was released in 4K and Blu-ray with all three versions given the same 4K treatment.
+Following the theatrical re-release of the director's cut, the film was released in 4K and Blu-ray with all three versions given the same 4K treatment.